wgseligman/GramsSim/util/README.md

 #### Format of `options.xml`

-If you look at the file `options.xml`, what you'll first notice that is that within the global `<parameters>` tag there are at least two sections.
+If you look at the file `options.xml`, what you'll first notice that is that within the global `<parameters>` tag there are more than one sections.
 It looks something like this:

 ```
 <parameters>